hkelley/PasswordPiffle/README.md

-A suite of helper functions to aide and automate AD password review.
+A suite of helper functions to automate AD password review.